 Introverts are incubators.
 They need time to absorb and reflect on questions, problems, and information.
+They need to know that there is psychological safety in the room.

 Introverts tend not to process verbally while extroverts relish thinking out loud.
 Contain the extroverts, especially those who lack self-awareness.